Gadgets and gizmos: The best tech gifts for Christmas 2024

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

 Thanks to the introduction of Apple’s AirPods a few years ago, earbuds are now the personal sound must-have du jour but we don’t think we’re being unfair to say most of them aren’t exactly chic.
-Step in Master & Dynamic.
-It’s MW09 True Wireless earbuds are available in a range of chicly hued Kevlar and aluminium cases behind which hides tech that enables active noise-cancelling, Bluetooth connectivity and a 48-hour battery life.
+Step in Bang & Olufsen.
+It’s Beoplay Eleven earbuds are available in two chicly hued copper and aluminium cases behind which hides tech that enables active noise-cancelling, multipoint Bluetooth connectivity and a 28-hour battery life.

 Buy Now